farmerbb/Taskbar/README.md

-﻿Taskbar puts a start menu and recent apps tray on top of your screen that's accessible at any time, increasing your productivity and turning your Android tablet (or phone) into a real multitasking machine!<br><br>On devices running Android 7.0+ (Nougat), Taskbar can also launch apps in freeform windows for a PC-like experience!
-No root required!  (see below for instructions)<br><br>Also works great as an Android app launcher for Chromebooks!
-(Be sure to set your Chrome OS shelf to autohide)
+﻿Taskbar puts a start menu and recent apps tray on top of your screen that's accessible at any time, increasing your productivity and turning your Android tablet (or phone) into a real multitasking machine!

+On devices running Android 7.0 (Nougat), Taskbar can also launch apps in freeform windows for a PC-like experience!
+No root required!  (see below for instructions)

+Taskbar is also fully supported on Chrome OS - use Taskbar as a secondary Android app launcher on your Chromebook!

 ## Features
 * Start menu - shows you all applications installed on the device, configurable as a list or as a grid